-Significant estimates include (1) the lives and methods used in computing depreciation expense and amortization of intangibles (2) the valuation of deferred tax assets and liabilities which are based on temporary differences between the carrying amounts of assets and liabilities for financial statement purposes and their tax bases and (3) the estimated fair value of the interest rate swap with Standard Chartered Bank, which is based on third party quotes.
+Significant estimates include (1) the lives and methods used in computing depreciation expense and amortization of bond issuance costs and (2) the valuation of deferred tax assets and liabilities which are based on temporary differences between the carrying amounts of assets and liabilities for financial statement purposes and their tax bases.
 It is at least reasonably possible that a change in these estimates will occur in the near future.